 Yes, edit each string within the settings panel.
 No need to edit any file.
 MailUp supports all the charsets.
 If you use WMPL or Polylang to manage multilanguage, check the corresponding option inside General Settings.

-MailUp allows you to take control of subscribers (view, import, edit, delete, export) and of messages (define scheduling, content and recipients).
+MailUp allows you to take control of subscribers (view, import, edit, delete, export) and messages (define scheduling, content, and recipients).

 Can I disable the plugin?